internet-of-plants/iop/README.md

 # Decisions

-There have been a few inneficient decisions we took through this code.
+There have been a few possibly questionable decisions we took through this code.
 This was thinking about safety, to prevent programmer screw-ups from causing big problems.
 Performance isn't our bottleneck, since we don't do much in the embedded system, so safety becomes the prime issue.
 We want a stable system that can run without intervention for long times.

 Ideally we would use zero-runtime-cost abstractions, but cpp doesn't help us make them UB proof, so we have to add runtime overhead to deal with it in a way that allows us to sleep at night.